rafaelmonteiro/rafaelmonteiro.github.io/about.md

 </figure>

 Hey, I'm Rafael Monteiro.

 A developer who always seek for compliance with development best practices and UX.
 Information Security specialist, Certified ScrumMaster (CSM) and AWS Certified Developer currently in Sydney, Australia.

-Also, I like to play drums.
+Some of my hobbies are: listening to music and playing drums.

-I use this space to share my thoughts and experiences.
+This space is for sharing my thoughts and experiences.

+I also contribute to <a href="https://theiconic.tech" target="_blank">THE ICONIC Tech Blog</a>.

 <figure>
 <a href="https://www.scrumalliance.org/community/profile/rmonteiro14" target="_blank" rel="noreferrer">